HOW CAN WE HELP?

 MOTOR SPEECH DISORDERS

 Motor speech disorders (such as Childhood Apraxia of Speech and dysarthria) are Heather's favourite area of treatment.
 Children with motor speech difficulties can have problems saying sounds, syllables, and words.
 Both of these disorders benefit greatly from intense speech therapy.
-Heather is trained to use PROMPT (tactile speech cues) and has found this treatment very effective for kids with motor speech disorders.
+Heather and Rachel are trained to use PROMPT (tactile speech cues) and have found this treatment very effective for kids with motor speech disorders.

 Whether your child has a diagnosis of Autism Spectrum Disorder, or social communication difficulties, we are able to use their preferences and uniqueness to set appropriate and realistic communication goals.
-Our Speech-Language Pathologists Heather Giffin and Rachel Teague are certified in Hanen’s More Than Words program, a parent-implemented intervention that uses every day routines and play activities as context for building a child's social and communication skills.
-Danielle, Lindsay and Emily are all gifted in this area, and have extensive experience working with AAC (Augmentative and Alternative Communication).
+Our Speech-Language Pathologists are certified in Hanen’s More Than Words program, a parent-implemented intervention that uses every day routines and play activities as context for building a child's social and communication skills.
+Danielle, Lindsay, Meaghan and Emily are all gifted in this area, and have extensive experience working with AAC (Augmentative and Alternative Communication).

 RECEPTIVE AND EXPRESSIVE LANGUAGE DELAY/DISORDER